Notary Services

 Document Clarity

 Library notaries will not provide notary services if there is any questions regarding the document’s authenticity, ambiguity, doubt, or uncertainty.
-Additionally, the patron requesting notarization must be able to understand the contents of the document being notarized to the satisfaction of the notary.
+Patrons requesting notarization must be able to understand the contents of the document being notarized to the satisfaction of the notary.

 Required Identification

-When using the Library’s notary services, patrons are required to produce a valid photo ID that includes a physical description.
-Accepted forms of identification include: driver’s license, state-issued ID, US passport, US military ID, or US permanent resident card.
+Patrons are required to produce a valid photo ID that includes a physical description to use the Library’s notary services.
+Accepted forms of identification include a driver’s license, state-issued ID, US passport, US military ID, or US permanent resident card.

 Unaltered Documents

-To perform notary services, we require that all documents be unsigned and unaltered.
-We will not notarize documents with redacted information, crossed out text, or pre-signed signatures.
+To perform notary services, all documents are required to be unsigned and unaltered.
+Library notaries will not notarize documents with redacted information, crossed-out text, or pre-signed signatures.